Regulo Carmona

 Regulo Carmona Moreno (born 31 January 1980 in El Paraíso, Caracas) is a retired Venezuelan male artistic gymnast.
 Five times winner of the World Cup (2006-2007), three times champion of the Central American and Caribbean Games (2002-2010), two times Pan American champion of the discipline (2008-2010).
 Becoming the best rings gymnast in Latin America of his time.
 The 2006 and two times in 2007 rings World Cup Champion and at other several international competitions, Regulo has competed for over a decade on the international circuit.
-Despite his numerous achievements at the World Championships and Worl Cup, Latinos and other events, Carmona has suffered a string of misfortunes in his career moving him away from the olympic classification.He participated at the 2011 World Artistic Gymnastics Championships in Tokyo, Japan and at other several international competitions.
+Despite his numerous achievements at the World Championships and World Cup, Latinos and other events, Carmona has suffered a string of misfortunes in his career moving him away from the olympic classification.
+He participated at the 2011 World Artistic Gymnastics Championships in Tokyo, Japan and at other several international competitions.

 Beginnings and career

 Regulo Carmona was born in Caracas, Venezuela in 1980.
 He began gymnastics at the age of 7, and when he was 11 years old, he was a member of the Venezuelan national youth team, representing his country in the first international youth Pan American made in Houston Texas in 1998.

 Carmona established himself as a top up-and-coming gymnast at the 1998 Junior Pan American made in Houston Texas, where he won gold medal in the rings titles.